 This type of SUP is very characteristic.
 It’s more compacted, which means it’s shorter, lighter and narrower than your average paddle board.
 This peculiar design helps you to accomplish the following things: Ease on quick turns, obtain an excellent performance when surfing and plenty of freedom on movement.

-As the name clearly tells they are best suited for surfing.
+As the name clearly tells they are best board for surfing.
 Using it for other variants like touring may not be a wise idea, because as it’s lighter and narrower it’s harder to keep on track, which is a real blunder on long-distance paddles.